Mlaiel/iacherie/docs/infrastructure/DATABASE_OPTIMIZATION_SUMMARY.md

 ## 🎯 **Implementation Overview**

-This implementation delivers a complete, enterprise-grade database optimization suite for the Ainflue platform with all requested features from the problem statement:
+This implementation delivers a complete, enterprise-grade database optimization suite for the IA Chérie platform with all requested features from the problem statement:

 ### ✅ **Completed Requirements**